 “Growing up, I always admired the behavior of teachers and the way they were respected,” said Norbert, who first encountered Samaritan’s Purse while working at Atura Primary School.

-Samaritan’s Purse worked with Atura Primary School to promote school hygiene and sanitation.
-The partnership encouraged Norbert, and he has been involved in each step of the school intervention.
-He, in turn, constantly encourages his students to share the hygiene messages they are learning with their families.
+Samaritan’s Purse worked with Atura Primary School to promote safe hygiene and sanitation.
+The partnership encouraged Norbert to become involved in each step of the school training.
+He constantly encourages his students to share with their families the hygiene messages they are learning in school.
 Norbert is optimistic about the future of hygiene and sanitation practices at Atura Primary School.